What is Narcissistic Personality Disorder?

 Children of NPD sufferers should learn how to report to them things that support these roles, whilst not undermining what you want to do.
 Keep to yourself things that do not.
 Learn to seek support elsewhere for matters that do not fit the ideals of your narcissistic individual.

 8. Give Practical Support

-Narcisistic people respond well to practical, as opposed to emotional, signs of support.
-This may be the reason many show practical signs of affections to others, and is exacerbated by a lack of empathy for others needs.
-You can therefore help a narcisistic individual by doing practical tasks for them, such as cooking or other helpful things.
-It is important to retain personal control in these matters, as the narcisistic tendency is to define the nature of the support given.
+Narcissistic people respond well to practical, as opposed to emotional, signs of support.
+This may be the reason many show practical signs of affections to others, and is exacerbated by a lack of empathy for other’s needs.
+You can therefore help a narcissistic individual by doing practical tasks for them, such as cooking or other helpful things.
+It is important to retain personal control in these matters, as the narcissistic tendency is to define the nature of the support given.
 If you are cooking, cook something that is beyond their knowledge and experience, so they have to step back from the event.
 Surprise an individual with other events, or do tasks when they are out.

 9. Write, Give Gifts, and Demonstrable Signs of Love and Support

-If you have a Narcisistic workmate, print them letters or cards acknowledging their abilities (an email may be too private, although it can always be discussed, forwarded, or shown).
-Allow the individual to take credit, and boost, their self worth and world view with your role in that system.
+If you have a workmate with narcissistic personality disorder, print them letters or cards acknowledging their abilities (an email may be too private, although it can always be discussed, forwarded, or shown).
+Allow the individual to take credit, and boost, their self-worth, and world view with your role in that system.

 you will keep the narcissist in your life happy if you stroke their ego and don’t challenge them.
 They like to feel in control and adored. if you can keep them happy and don’t mind having few of your needs met, you might just be able to survive a relationship with them